A new possibility in equine orthopaedics

-There are many different reasons why a horse is presented to our clinic for a veterinary check-up.
-The owner might have experienced the horse is lame or not performing at its best, whether it’s a leg or a top line problem.
-Or the horse is about to be sold and the buyer wants a record that the horse is sound and physically working as it should.
+There are many different reasons why a horse is presented to Tierklinik Lüsche for a veterinary check-up.
+The owner might see signs that the horse is lame or not performing at its best, whether it’s a leg or a top line problem.
+Owners also come in when a horse is about to be sold and the buyer wants a record that the horse is sound and physically working as it should.

-After the complete assessment of the horse, flexion tests and diagnostic blocks can also be analysed with our system.
+After the complete assessment of the horse, flexion tests and diagnostic blocks can also be analyzed with our system.
 Diagnostic imaging and treatment will be the next steps.

 Usually the horse returns for a reassessment.
 Asymmetries during rot are studied and compared to pre-treatment results in order to discern if the treatment had the desired effect.
 In this way, every subjective measurement (by the veterinarian) is combined with an objective measurement by the system.
 This makes it much easier to compare trials of a horse over time.